TheDenk/Kandinsky-2-textual-inversion/README.md

-# Kandinsky 2.1 Textual Inversion Implementation (Training/Inference)
+# Kandinsky 2.1 Textual Inversion And Dreambooth Implementation (Training/Inference)
 <a href="https://github.com/ai-forever/Kandinsky-2">Original Kandinsky repository</a>

+## Textual Inversion
+<a href="https://textual-inversion.github.io/"> Original Textual Inversion paper and code </a>
-Result example (For this result enough 500-1000 epochs):
+Kandinsky 2.1.
+Result example (For this result enough 500-1000 epochs / about 1 hour):

 ![](./content/textual_inversion_generation_example.png)

-<a href="https://textual-inversion.github.io/"> Original Textual Inversion paper and code </a>

 Textual Inversion training approach allows append new token to the text encoder model and train it to represent selected images.
-For this goal you need only 3-5 images.

 Original TI approach for latent-diffusion model training embedding for one text encoder.
 But Kandinsky-2.1 has two textual encoders.
 So peculiarity of this realisation is that we are training two embeddings.